knetikcloud/knetikcloud-javascript-client/docs/VerificationApi.md

 var apiInstance = new KnetikCloud.VerificationApi();

 var opts = {
+  'filterTemplate': "filterTemplate_example", // String | Filter for verifications with specified template 'filterTarget': "filterTarget_example", // String | Filter for verifications with specified user id as the target 'filterOriginator': "filterOriginator_example", // String | Filter for verifications with specified user id as the originator
   'size': 25, // Number | The number of objects returned per page 'page': 1, // Number | The number of the page returned 'order': "id:ASC" // String | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC]